samsarahq/api-docs/README.md

 We use [swagger](https://swagger.io/specification/v2/) (also known as Open API) to document our REST APIs.
 There are two swagger files in this repo:

 - `swagger.json`
-- `swagger-preview.json`
+- `swagger-legacy.json`

 Samsara is currently in the process of releasing a new generation of our APIs.
-You can read more about the new generation [here](https://developers.samsara.com/docs/introducing-our-next-generation-api), but suffice to say that the new generation contains may improvements to the first one.
+You can read more about the new generation [here](https://developers.samsara.com/docs/introducing-our-next-generation-api), but suffice to say that the new generation contains many improvements to the first one.

-`swagger.json` is the Open API spec of the first generation of our APIs.
-You should only use this if you need to reference legacy APIs.
+`swagger.json` should be your go-to reference for Samsara's Open APIs.
+It contains the most recently released APIs, as well as any legacy APIs necessary to maintain feature parity.
 You can find the reference documentation [here](https://www.samsara.com/api).

-`swagger-preview.json` is the Open API spec containing all our new APIs and any legacy APIs that don't have a new equivalent available yet.
-We'll be releasing new APIs to this spec on a rolling basis.
-You can find the reference documentation for this set of APIs [here](https://www.samsara.com/api-preview).
+`swagger-legacy.json` is the Open API spec containing all of our legacy APIs, and should only be used if you need to use a legacy API for an old implementation.
+You can find the reference documentation for this set of APIs [here](https://www.samsara.com/api-legacy).

-We recommend that primarily utilize `swagger-preview.json` as we are encouraging all users to use the new API endpoints when available.
-These endpoints are faster and easier to use. `swagger-preview.json` is what we use to generate the examples below.

-*Note: You can use old and new API endpoints side-by-side as we continue to bring the new generation up to feature parity. `swagger-preview.json` currently includes both.
-Read more [here](https://developers.samsara.com/docs/introducing-our-next-generation-api).*

 ## Examples